A Matter of Attitude

 A Matter of Attitude is the second album by Danish rock band Fate, released in 1986.

 The album was in the hook-filled melodic hard rock/pop metal vein, featuring tight vocal harmonies over a strong rhythm section, guitar, and sweeping synthesizer.
 Stylistically it was like Europe with a bit more bite.
 "Won't Stop" was the album's first single, and the track was also released in an extended 12" remix version.
 The album was almost entirely hard-driving rockers, without the power ballads of many other bands of the genre.
 Original closer was "Do It", a tongue-in-cheek retro Louis Armstrong-style shuffle of the type David Lee Roth and David Johansen were experimenting with at the time.

 After a decade and a half out of print, the album was re-released on CD by independent label MTM Classix in 2004.
 The re-release includes lyrics and liner notes, including a new thank-you section.
-The collection ends with two new bonus tracks. he first, "Hardcore Romance", is in a rawer style, sans the keyboards prevalent throughout the original '80s recording.
+The collection ends with two new bonus tracks.
+The first, "Hardcore Romance", is in a rawer style, sans the keyboards prevalent throughout the original '80s recording.
 The second, "Memories of You", makes up for the lack of balladry in the original track list, bringing back a subtler wash of keyboards and a subdued guitar.